-There are many different forms that peer on peer abuse can take.
+There are many different forms that child-on-child abuse can take.
 Abuse is abuse and should never be tolerated or passed off as 'banter' or 'part of growing up'.

-What Staff should do if they believe there to be Peer on Peer Abuse
+What Staff should do if they believe there to be Child-on-child Abuse